Let’s look at the key reasons that are pushing First Foundation Inc. (FFWM) to new highs - News Daemon

 Sponsored

-Over the past five-year period, the growth rate of yearbook sales for the company of the Financial sector was 24.20%.
+Financial Sector giant saw their annual sales surged by 24.20% over the last five years.
 When this article was written, the company’s average yearly earnings per share was at -18.80%.
 With a float of $50.60 million, this company’s outstanding shares have now reached $56.37 million.

-Considering the fact that the conglomerate employs 713 people, you should pay attention to its efficiency factor.
+The firm has a total of 713 workers.
+Let’s measure their productivity.

 First Foundation Inc. (FFWM) Breakdown of a Key Holders of the stock